 PMI reporting framework (follow PMI vs. random PMI test, use of γ as criteria, etc.) is taken as starting point for CSI related tests.
 Other KPI/framework is not precluded.

-KPI/ Test Metrics
+[KPI/ Test Metrics or requirement metrics]

 For KPIs/Metrics for CSI requirements/tests, the following test metrics are studied: